Cillian-Collins/ctf/_posts/2022-3-12-Intigriti-CTF-Phorrifyingp.markdown

 Once sent, we see the confirmation on the page:

-> One step closer Ì∏é
+> One step closer üòé

 ## Step 2: It's Magic!